KiwiHuman/Steam-Game-Reminder/README.md

 ```
 ### Steam Config

-Replace `Steam API Key` with your Steam API key
+Replace `Steam API Key` with your Steam API key (You can Get a Steam API key [Here](https://steamcommunity.com/dev/apikey)

 Replace `Your User ID` with your steam user ID (this can be found by visiting https://steamcommunity.com/ and searching your username in the "search for freinds" box after clicking on yourself your steam user ID can be found in the URL.
 For example on my profile https://steamcommunity.com/profiles/76561199084170401 my steam user ID is 76561199084170401